-This applet allows the user to adjust a (1st shape) and b (2nd shape) parmaters of the Beta distribution with a slider or manual input.
+This applet allows the user to adjust the alpha and the beta values of the Gamma distribution with a slider or manual input.
 The applet allows the user to fix the x and or y axes.
-The user immediately sees how this affects the the shape of the graph as well as the variance and the expected value.
-This page was formerly located at http://www.stat.vt.edu/~sundar/java/applets/BetaDensityApplet.html
+The user immediately sees how this affects the shape of the graph as well as the variance and the expected value.
+This page was formerly located at http://www.stat.vt.edu/~sundar/java/applets/GammaDensityApplet.html

 This page will perform basic multiple regression analysis for the case where there are several independent predictor variables, X1, X2, etc., and one dependent or criterion variable, Y. Requires import of data from a spreadsheet.